nebulae2us/stardust/README.md

 The Stardust is a SQL-centric ORM framework for Java.
-It utilize JPA annotation 2.0 for defining entity and value objects.
+It utilizes JPA annotation 2.0 for defining entity and value objects.

 ##Quick Examples